Enhanced Capabilities and Deeper OS Integration

 - WebXR: For creating immersive Augmented Reality (AR) and Virtual Reality (VR) experiences on the web.
 PWAs could become a primary delivery mechanism for these experiences.

 - AI and Machine Learning: Browser-based ML (e.g., TensorFlow.js) allows PWAs to perform on-device inference, enhancing privacy and reducing latency for AI-driven features.
-For complex financial analysis and insights, platforms like Pomegra.io which use server-side AI can be complemented by PWAs that deliver these insights efficiently to users.
+For complex financial analysis and insights, platforms utilizing real-time market sentiment analysis can be complemented by PWAs that deliver these insights efficiently to users.

 Focus on User Trust and Permissions